Mercilon

 If you do not think Mercilon is right for you, there are many alternative contraceptive pills to consider.
 At ZAVA, we have a wide range of oral contraceptive pills that you can try.

-Some combined contraceptive pills you can request from us are:
+Other combined contraceptive pills you can request from us include:

 You can also try the progesterone-only pill, also known as the mini pill.
 The mini pill is taken continuously, which means you do not need to take a 7 day pill free break.
 This might be suitable for you if you have side effects related to oestrogen.
-Some mini pills are:
+Some mini pills available through our contraceptive pill service include:

 -